-You may be entitled to a D number if you are:
+You may need a D number if you, for example

-- an asylum-seeker or a person with a valid residence permit
+- are an asylum seeker or person with another valid residence permit

-- The tax office - for persons who are liable to pay tax or contributions.
+- The Tax Administration – for persons who are liable to pay tax and duties.

-- NAV – for EEA jobseekers and recipients of national insurance benefits.
+- NAV – for EEA jobseekers and/or recipients of national insurance benefits.

 - Banks, financial institutions and insurance companies – for business relationships with Norwegian banks or other financial institutions.

-- The Norwegian Central Securities Depository (VPS) - in connection with the set-up of a VPS account.
+- The Norwegian Central Securities Depository (VPS) – when creating a VPS account.

 - The Brønnøysund Register Centre – for registration in the Register of Business Enterprises, the Register of Legal Entities or the Register of Mortgaged Movable Property.